 Consider a Year 8 history lesson on the causes of the First World War.
 Before any device is opened, students write three factors they can recall, rank them by importance, and justify their top choice to a partner.
 Only after this independent retrieval phase do they access AI to check whether they missed a significant cause.
 The AI becomes a verification tool rather than a generation tool.
 The cognitive work has already happened.

 At the productive end of the spectrum, AI serves as a checking tool after independent thought has occurred.
 A student writes a paragraph, then asks AI to identify grammatical errors.
-A pupil generates a hypothesis, then uses AI to find counter-evidence.
+A learner generates a hypothesis, then uses AI to find counter-evidence.
 A learner drafts an essay plan, then asks AI whether they have missed a key perspective.
 In each case, the cognitive heavy lifting has already happened.
 AI refines rather than replaces thinking.
 This mirrors how professionals use AI in workplaces students will eventually enter.

 At the dependency end, AI generates the core intellectual content.
 The student provides a question and receives a complete answer.
-The pupil asks AI for an essay structure, an argument, and supporting evidence, then reformats the output in their own words.
+The learner asks AI for an essay structure, an argument, and supporting evidence, then reformats the output in their own words.
 The learner uses AI to answer working memory-intensive tasks without any prior independent attempt.
 Here, the neural pathways that should be forming through effortful processing are bypassed entirely.

 Between these poles sits a grey zone where context determines whether use is productive or harmful.
-A student with dyslexia using AI to transcribe verbal ideas into written text is reducing irrelevant cognitive load, not offloading thinking (Sweller, 1988).
+A student with dyslexiausing AI to transcribe verbal ideas into written text is reducing irrelevant cognitive load, not offloading thinking (Sweller, 1988).
 A student using AI to translate a concept into simpler language before engaging with it may be building understanding, not avoiding it.
 The key question is always: "Did the student do the thinking, or did the model?"

 Science faces perhaps the most concerning risk: the decline of hypothesis generation.
 Scientific thinking requires students to observe, wonder, predict, and test.
 When students ask AI to generate hypotheses, they miss the creative, inferential step that sits at the heart of scientific reasoning.
 A Year 10 biology student who asks ChatGPT "What would happen if we increased the temperature?" instead of reasoning from their understanding of enzyme function has outsourced the very thinking the lesson was designed to develop.
 The student receives a correct prediction without building the mental model that would allow them to predict independently in future.